All Episodes

 Hi, we are back.

-Before we get to the Hillary sound bites, I'm gonna try one more time here with Larry Craig.
+Before we get to the Hillary soundbites, I'm going to try one more time here with Larry Craig.

-I mean, I've got people calling this show, accusing Larry Craig of crimes that he didn't commit and accusing him of conduct that he didn't commit.
+Ladies and gentlemen, if you want to talk about standards and morality, I mean, I've got people calling this show accusing Larry Craig of crimes that he didn't commit and accusing him of conduct that he didn't commit.

 I mean, everybody talks about Craig cut a deal.